Theobalds House: Eighteenth and nineteenth centuries: the new house

-It was then given by King William III to William Bentinck, 1st Earl of Portland and descended in that family until sold in 1762 by the 3rd Duke of Portland to George Prescott, a merchant and MP.
-Prescott built a Georgian style mansion known as The Cedars about a mile to the west of the original palace.
+The estate was then given by King William III to William Bentinck, 1st Earl of Portland and descended in that family until sold in 1762 by the 3rd Duke of Portland to George Prescott, a merchant and MP.
+In 1763, Prescott built a Georgian style mansion, known as Theobalds Park, about a mile to the west of the original palace.
+Around the same time, four smaller country houses, known collectively as Theobalds Square, were built around the site of the palace on the eastern part of the estate, including Old Palace House, The Cedars, and Grove House.